exonum/exonum-doc/src/get-started/create-service.md

 For didactic purposes, the
-tutorial is simplified compared to a real-life application; it does not feature a client part and does not use [Merkelized data collections](../architecture/storage.md#merklized-indices).
+tutorial is simplified compared to a real-life application; it does not feature the client part and does not use [Merkelized data collections](../architecture/storage.md#merklized-indices).
 A tutorial adding these features is coming soon.

 ## Create Rust Project